concur1/dotup/README.md

 ```
 dotup track ~/.zshrc
 ```
-Check that status of the local repo:
+Check the status of the local repo:
 ```
 dotup status
 ```